 The College and the University recognize the value of teaching that occurs outside a faculty member's home department, whether in another department, in another college, in an interdisciplinary academic program, or in an enrichment program.
 A faculty member may be offered such a teaching opportunity, with or without a stipend, in lieu of a course assignment in the home department.
 Approval of such assignments is at the discretion of the Dean or Dean's designee, acting in consultation with the heads or directors of both the home and the host departments or programs.
 Approval from the Dean's Office is not required for any course taught in another unit of the College of Arts and Sciences without a stipend.
+The above paragraph is particularly germane to the Environmental Studies Program.

-A faculty member shall be afforded the opportunity to meet with his or her department head at least annually, before responsibilities are assigned, to discuss his or her preferences regarding assignments for teaching, research, service and other professional responsibilities, and anticipated resource needs; to address concerns about advising load inequities and balancing demanding with less-demanding assignments; and to discuss when FTE allocation may differ from the norm.
+A faculty member shall be afforded the opportunity to meet with their program director at least annually, before responsibilities are assigned, to discuss their preferences regarding assignments for teaching, research, service and other professional responsibilities, and anticipated resource needs; to address concerns about advising load inequities and balancing demanding with less-demanding assignments; and to discuss when FTE allocation may differ from the norm..
 Faculty members may request consideration of adjustment of schedules or assignments.

-The Provost or designee may modify scheduled assignments, provided that the department head discusses changes with the faculty member before they are made and that changes are not made for arbitrary or capricious reasons.
-The Department Head and TTF will strive to reach a mutually agreed-upon decision about what each TTF will teach, and when, in the coming academic year.
+The Provost or designee may modify scheduled assignments, provided that the program director discusses changes with the faculty member before they are made and that changes are not made for arbitrary or capricious reasons.